nightconcept/boba-site/project/boba-learn.md

 ### `var`: Mutable Variables

 You should only use the `var` keyword when you have a specific and necessary reason to change a value after it's been created.
+You should use `var` only when you explicitly need to track a state that changes over time, such as a counter in a loop, a user's accumulating score, or a value that is built up incrementally.

 ```boba
 // A mutable variable, used only when mutation is required.